raj1294/XcovSpec/README.md

   -bsub BKG_SUB, --bkg_sub BKG_SUB Use epiclccorr to subtract background?

   Upcoming: Tools to model lag-energy spectra and lag-frequency spectra using SPH simulations

+  To uninstall the package, simply run: conda remove -n xcovspec --all, followed by conda clean -tp